-The Disability & Quality Office provides important academic and personal assistance to students with a disability which includes any student with a physical, sensory or learning difficulty or who has a medical or mental health condition that interferes with the learning process.
+The Disability Office provides important academic and personal assistance to students with a disability, this includes any student with a physical, sensory or learning difficulty or who has a medical or mental health condition that impacts negatively upon their learning process.

 We are committed to the provision of an equitable learning environment for our students and through our inclusive policies we passionately promote active participation and seamless integration into college life which is aimed at supporting all students to become independent learners and skilful graduates.

 Additional facilities are available for all registered students with disabilities (including physical/learning/sensory disabilities, significant ongoing illness and mental health difficulties).
 Each student’s needs are assessed individually, taking into account their particular requirements.

-To avail of these facilities, you must be registered with the institute’s Disability Support Service.
+To avail of these facilities, you must be registered with the institute’s Disability Service.
 Supports include note takers, personal assistance, learning support, assistive technology and alternate examination arrangements.